QualityMinds/openapi-generator-typescript-cypress/README.md

 # openapi-generator-typescript-cypress

 This project provides an extension of the **[OpenAPI Generator `typescript-fetch`](https://openapi-generator.tech/docs/generators/typescript-fetch)** (sources can be found [here](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources/typescript-fetch)).
-It generates API clients, based on [OpenAPI Specifications](https://spec.openapis.org/), which can be used within [Cypress](https://www.cypress.io/) tests.
+It generates API clients, based on [OpenAPI Specifications](https://spec.openapis.org/), which can be used within [Cypress](https://www.cypress.io/) tests in order to send requests against API endpoints.

 ## Motivation